Garden design courses

 Little time has passed since I finished the Online Garden Design Course and I would like to express my gratitude.

 I feel that my life has changed quite a bit since I started the course - to say the least - I became by far more professional.

 It has been quite a hard road - (you had announced that it wouldn't be holidays and it wasn't) but the intense work schedule has been very worthwhile because it really put me on track.

 To update you on further developments of your student, I am currently working on my first job - rather a big one as I find, including a swimming pool and Poolhouse + covered Terrace.

 I handed in the plans and documents for the town planning permits today and am now grateful that I learned so much, even though it was quite challenging.

-I cannot say that anything goes quickly yet, specially not the CAD but definitely the workflow is improving immensely.
-There is just no comparison to last year, when I knew almost nothing about how to design a garden.
+I cannot say that anything goes quickly yet, especially not the CAD but definitely the workflow is improving immensely.
+There is just no comparison to last year when I knew almost nothing about how to design a garden.

 Again Thank you so much for making this course possible.